cdoubet/cdoubet_HW9/README.md

 # Business Analytics Student Survey

 ## Project Description
-        The Business Analytics Student Survey is a web-based form designed to collect information from Business Analytics and Information Systems (BAIS) students about their academic progress, including their year level and completed core courses.
-The form implements modern web design principles to ensure usability, accessibility, and data integrity.
+<p>The Business Analytics Student Survey is a web-based form designed to collect information from Business Analytics and Information Systems (BAIS) students about their academic progress, including their year level and completed core courses.
+The form implements modern web design principles to ensure usability, accessibility, and data integrity.</p>

     <div class="section">